Our maternity care

 Welcome to OBGYN Matters.
 Our aim is to provide personal and individualised care in pregnancy.

-Consultants Christian Barnick and Alison Wright work as independent contractors to the Portland hospital, London’s only private hospital dedicated entirely to the care of women and children.
-They see pregnant women and their partners at the Portland hospital consulting rooms and deliver their baby at the Portland hospital
+Consultants Christian Barnick and Alison Wright work as independent contractors to the Portland hospital, London’s only private hospital dedicated entirely to the care of women and children. they see women in the private consulting rooms at 19 Harley Street and deliver their babies at the Portland hospital.

 Women can be seen by either Consultant, depending on personal choice.
 Christian and Alison cover each other where possible and work closely with other Consultants at the Portland to ensure that there is a Consultant available at all times.

 (For those women who have a preference to be looked after by a women only, Alison Wright will arrange for a female Consultant to cover if she is not available.);